Need fresh thinking?

 Programmatic advertising hasn’t been with us for long, but it’s already ubiquitous.
 The first digital ads appeared on Yahoo and ESPN in 1994, and Google launched AdWords in 2000.
 Since then, with the advent of ad exchanges and real-time bidding, strategic automated digital advertising has become the fastest growing segment of advertising.
 This year, programmatic will account for 78% of all digital display ads, with spending exceeding $31.8 billion.

 The appeal of programmatic advertising is clear.
 If you’re opening a new massage center, you can place digital ads in front of potential customers who have been searching for massage services and who live in your service area.
-You’re talking directly to people who have already exhibited an interest in your services.
+You’re talking directly to people who have already exhibited an interest in your retail services.
 Your ads are extremely targeted, with little waste.

 As people browse websites, they leave bread crumbs that identify where they’ve been, what they’re looking for and where they are.
 Programmatic advertising locates these consumers and, presto, shows them ads specifically targeted to them.
 It’s an amazing capability.
 Many consumers respond well to these personalized ads, while others try to suppress them by using ad blocking tools.
 According to eMarketer, about a quarter of U.S. internet users used ad blockers in 2016, and that will rise to 30% by the end of this year.